Skip to main contentSkip to footer content

 In the interim, there are referral agencies to help you find a group or home-based care near home or work:

-• Syracuse University's Early Education and Child Care Center (including the former Bernice Wright Laboratory School) is limited to the children of their own full-time matriculated students and full-time benefits-eligible employees; if a co-parent meets these criteria, have them complete an enrollment interest form and check on the waitlist.
+• Syracuse University's Early Education and Child Care Center (including the former Bernice Wright Laboratory School) on South Campus have limited enrollment to the children of their own full-time matriculated students and full-time benefits-eligible employees.
+If a co-parent meets these criteria, have them complete an enrollment interest form and check on the waitlist.

 Notes:

-• School age-children’s school days often don’t mesh with our work and class schedules.
+• School age-children’s school days and academic years often don’t mesh with the college's workday and class schedules.
 Please check with your child’s school for before-and-after “wrap around” care.
-They may have on site options, or provide buses for off-site options run by the YWCA, YMCA, JCC, Peaceful Schools, Boys and Girls Clubs, or Community Centers.
+They may have on-site options, or provide buses for off-site options run by the YWCA, YMCA, JCC, RECC, Peaceful Schools, Boys and Girls Clubs, or Community Centers.
 These same facilities often have options for superintendent or teacher conference days, school breaks, and snow days.
 Other school break options might include cooperative study/play dates to the MOST or recruiting a babysitter (for an individual family, or a few children that get along well together).
 Faculty, staff, and M/C parents should consider power differentials and grant agency restrictions when making private arrangements with student babysitters.

 Childcare, conference travel